Mercy Hospital (Miami)

 Mercy Hospital is a 488-bed acute care hospital located in Coconut Grove, Miami, Florida.
 It is Miami-Dade County's only Catholic hospital.

 Mercy Hospital was established in 1950.
-It was a member of the Catholic Health East until it was sold to HCA.
+It was a member of the Catholic Health East until it was sold to HCA Healthcare, which is the largest healthcare system in Florida.
 It is sponsored by the Sisters of St. Joseph of St. Augustine, Florida.
-The hospital has 2,300 full-time employees.
+The hospital has more than 2,000 full-time employees, including 260 clinicians as of 2025.
+Mercy Hospital's chief medical officer is Dr. Marilu Madrigal.

+In April 2023, Mercy Hospital opened a new emergency room facility near Dadeland Mall.
+It is a 10,000-square-foot facility with nine treatment rooms and an on-site laboratory.